This post may contain affiliate links. For more information, please read my disclosure policy.

-Exploring nature with children is something you would think is really easy to do.
-Snatch an art journal, grab the kids, and enjoy a leisure walk outside.
+Exploring nature with children is something you would think is easy to do.

-Sounds easy, doesn’t it!
-Instead when we head outside, we forget the art journal.
+Sounds easy, doesn’t it?
+Instead, when you head outside, you forget the journals.
 The kids race ahead as fast as their feet can propel them.

 Stop to observe nature?
-Only if I can catch them!
+Only if you can catch them!

 Exploring Nature with Children

-One day, I told myself, I’d find a good nature study curriculum.
+So I told myself one day I would find a good nature study curriculum.

-- One that would allow us to study nature in our backyard or the local park.
+- A curriculum that would allow us to study nature in our own backyard or the local park.

 - One that was adaptable to all my kids, from my preschooler to my senior in high school.